Joecstarr/thesis/sections/tabulation/arborescent/weighted_planar_trees/construction.md

 :label: wpt-construc-fig-band_orientation

 The orientation of a
-Conway sphere given by a plumbing square on a band of an arborescent tangle.
+Conway sphere is given by a plumbing square on a band of an arborescent tangle.
 The orientation of the underlying plumbing square is shown.
 This aligns with a left hand rule with $Y$ the thumb, $X$ the